OleksiiKova/build_master_shop/README.md

 ### Keywords

-In my work on optimizing the SEO for Build Master Shop, I focused on finding relevant and impactful keywords that align with the business's focus: tools, workwear, and safety equipment.
+In my work on optimising the SEO for Build Master Shop, I focused on identifying relevant and impactful keywords that align with the business's focus: tools, workwear, and safety equipment.
 Below is an overview of my keyword research process and findings.

 #### Brainstorming Topics
 I started by identifying five key categories that represent the product offerings and audience interests for Build Master Shop.
 These categories became the foundation for generating keyword ideas: